Stephen Sutton: Documentary

 In April 2013, Sutton met Kevin Spacey's filmmaker-in-residence Grigorij Richters while rehearsing as part of the drummer group for the opening ceremony of the 2013 UEFA Champions League final at Wembley Stadium.
 They quickly became friends.
 Richters and his team began following him around for several months, filming Sutton at home with his family and at several fundraisers.
 In the summer of 2013 Sutton went on holiday to Ibiza (his last travel) with his close friends.
 Richters equipped him with several GoPro cameras.
 The documentary is in development, as of 2016, and will be made into a feature-length film.
 Richters said, "Two days before Stephen passed we talked about his legacy.
 He wanted to make sure that we remember him as the positive person he was and not as a cancer sufferer."

 Besides making the documentary for Sutton, Richters and his team were tasked to rebrand his Facebook page and have been managing most of his media and backend.

-The opening ceremony, titled "The Battle of Kings" was directed by Spacey's executive Assistant and Prince's Trust ambassador Hamish Jenkinson and his business partner Jonny Grant who had previously directed the opening ceremony at the same venue for the 2011 final.
-It was produced by Films United and directed and produced by Richters and his producing partner Alex Souabni.
+The opening ceremony, titled "The Battle of Kings", was directed by Spacey's executive assistant and Prince's Trust ambassador Hamish Jenkinson and his business partner Jonny Grant, who had previously directed the opening ceremony at the same venue for the 2011 final.
+It was produced by Films United, and directed and produced by Richters and his producing partner Alex Souabni.
 Both were the former filmmakers-in-residence of Spacey and Jenkinson at The Old Vic Theatre in London.
-The film focused around the story of Sutton who was part of the group of performers.
+The film focused on the story of Sutton, who was part of the group of performers.

-Ceremonies Manager Julien Pateau spoke about Sutton after his death:
+Ceremonies manager Julien Pateau spoke about Sutton after his death: